Probing anyonic statistics via Mach-Zehnder interferometry in quantum computers

 where $\hbar$ is set to $1$.
 This becomes exact in the limit of number of Trotter steps $n \rightarrow \infty$.
 However, the noisy nature of quantum devices and their limited coherence time impose a strong preference for shallow circuits.
-For this reason, we numerically compare the exact diagonalisation time evolution with Trotterised evolution to find the smallest number of steps which gives us an approximation error less than $15\%$ (see Supplementary Material for details).
+For this reason, we numerically compare the exact diagonalization time evolution with Trotterized evolution to find the smallest number of steps which gives us an approximation error less than $10\%$ (see Supplementary Material for details).
 We then use this as our optimal value $n_{\text{opt}}$ in the quantum device implementation.
-For the $8$-spin toric ladder and total time $T = 10$ (with $\lambda = 1$ and $\Gamma=0.1$), we find the optimal number of Trotter steps to be $n_{\text{opt}} = 8$.
-Fig.~\ref{fig:results} (top row) compares the time evolution simulated from both exact diagonalization and Trotterization.
+For the $10$-spin toric ladder and total time $T = 10$ (with $\lambda = 1$ and $\Gamma=0.1$), we find the optimal number of Trotter steps to be $n_{\text{opt}} = 9$.
+Fig.~\ref{fig:results} (top row) shows the comparison of the time evolution simulated from exact diagonalization and Trotterization.